kevinwjin/cbb634/README.md

 # cbb634
-Assignments for CB&amp;B 634: Computational Methods for Informatics at Yale
+Assignments for CB&amp;B 634: Computational Methods for Informatics at Yale University.